-Ask any doctor about their time in med school, and they’ll likely describe the same thing: a mountain of heavy textbooks, endless stacks of flashcards, and the high-pressure, fluorescent-lit haze of the anatomy lab.
-It’s always been a marathon of memorization.
-But that’s changing.
-We’re currently in the middle of a massive shift where generative AI medical education is moving the goalposts.
-It’s no longer just about who can memorize the most facts—it’s about who can apply them in the clinic.
+Ask any doctor about their time in med school, and they will likely describe the same experience: stacks of textbooks, endless flashcards, and the high-pressure, fluorescent-lit haze of the anatomy lab.
+It has always been a marathon of memorization.
+But that is changing.
+We are seeing a transition where generative AI medical education is reshaping the field.
+It is no longer just about who can memorize the most facts; it is about who can apply them in the clinic.

 At SuperKnowva, we believe the future of healthcare isn't just about better medicine; it's about better training.
 We need to equip the next generation of doctors with tools that actually keep up with the pace of modern science.